Residential Life and Housing Policies

 • Appoint a representative (“Primary Contact”) who will be responsible for the group complying with college policy and state/local laws.
 Two additional “Secondary Contacts” must also be identified.

-• Reserve the space with the appropriate office at least 14 days in advance.
+• Reserve the space with the appropriate office at least 10 business days (Mon-Fri) in advance.
 The intent to serve alcohol must be stated at the time of inquiry.

-• Submit the Events with Alcohol Approval Form to the Associate Director of Student Engagement with all of the required information completed.
+• Submit the Events with Alcohol Approval Form to the Associate Director of Student Engagement with all required information completed.

-• Food and non-alcoholic beverages must be provided for consumption at no cost throughout the duration of the event.
-Food provided should be substantial and must be appropriate for the number of guests and the duration of the event.
-Specific details for quantity and what type of food and non-alcoholic beverages offered must be provided on the “Approval Form”.
-Salty snacks including potato chips, pretzels and peanuts are not considered foods of substance.
-The Associate Director of Student Engagement or their designee will evaluate adherence to this standard.
+• Food and non-alcoholic beverages must be provided for consumption at no cost throughout the event.
+The food provided should be substantial and appropriate for the number of guests and the event's duration.
+The Associate Director of Student Engagement will evaluate adherence to this standard.

-• College funds will not be used to pay for or supplement the cost of alcoholic beverages for student/class/or club hosted events.
-The college may assist the event organizer with licensed vendor options and the cost of a bartender once the request for alcohol has been approved by the Associate Director of Student Engagement.
+• College funds will not be used to pay for or supplement the cost of alcoholic beverages for student/class/or club hosted events except for Reality and Senior Prank.
+The College may assist the event organizer with licensed vendor options and the cost of a bartender once the request for alcohol has been approved by the Vice President for Student Engagement.

 • Alcohol cannot be donated for an event and alcohol may not be offered as prizes.